psycopg/psycopg/docs/from_pg2.rst

 Server-side binding
 -------------------

-`!psycopg3` sends the query and the parameters to the server separately, instead of merging them client-side.
+Psycopg 3 sends the query and the parameters to the server separately, instead of merging them client-side.
 PostgreSQL may behave slightly differently in this case, usually throwing an error and suggesting to use an explicit cast.